 “Sometimes I doubt your commitment to Sparkle Motion!”
-Fifteen years ago, then twenty-six-year-old writer-director Richard Kelly’s obstinate “Donnie Darko” dropped into theaters.
+Sixteen years ago, then twenty-six-year-old writer-director Richard Kelly’s obstinate “Donnie Darko” dropped into theaters.

 There are so many elements that haunt memories of past viewings of the movie, not limited to the youthful earnestness of Jake Gyllenhaal, Jena Malone and even Drew Barrymore, and the gleeful cheesy evil of Patrick Swayze’s bent evangelist character.
 The pre-medicated swings of Donnie’s moods seethe in Gyllenhaal’s intent performance, filled with glorious angst, as a teen terrorist who believes he may be a savior.
 “If John Hughes had tried to make ‘Magnolia’ after reading a lot of Philip K. Dick while very high, the result wouldn’t have been one-tenth as good as ‘Donnie Darko,’” I wrote on its first release.